Configuration

 Shared Repository Config

-Create a repository config file for team-wide prompt rules:
+Create a shared repository config file for team-wide prompt rules:

 git aic init